 Projects all over the world

-Thanks to the variety of colors, sizes and surface finishes, supplemented by fastening systems making installation efficient and safe even on complex bases, ceramic facade systems offered by AGROB BUCHTAL have been popular all over the world for decades.
+Thanks to the variety of colors, sizes and surface finishes, supplemented by fastening systems making installation efficient and safe even on complex bases, terracotta facade systems offered by AGROB BUCHTAL have been popular all over the world for decades.

 On all inhabited continents, from Canada to Brazil, from Northern Sweden to South Africa, from Russia to China and Australia, the systems comply with various architectural design concepts in a wide variety of cultures and climate zones around the world, whereby special productions are often used for artistic facade design.
 The range of projects includes hotels, office buildings and hospitals, residential buildings, sports facilities, railway stations and airports.
 A special part is played by 3D facade ceramics as a means of providing shade in tropical heat.